 Prior to the outbreak of conflict in December 2013, there was reason to be hopeful about the future of South Sudan.
 Not only had secession been peaceful, but the country was also host to rich oil fields.
 Many were optimistic that 2013 would be a year of development and progress.
 Instead, the conflict — which has led to breakdowns in social services and protection — continues to have severe consequences for a country where human development ranks among the worst in the world.

-An eight-year crisis in eastern Ukraine has become a major conflict in just the last few weeks.
-On February 21, 2022, nearly eight years to the day following a military action in Crimea, the Russian Federation officially recognized the independence of two non-government-controlled areas in Ukraine along the Russian border, Donetsk and Luhansk.
+In 2022, an eight-year crisis in eastern Ukraine became a major conflict in just a few weeks.
+On February 21, 2022, the Russian Federation officially recognized the independence of two non-government-controlled areas in Ukraine along the Russian border, Donetsk and Luhansk.
 Two days later, Ukraine declared a nationwide state of emergency.
-On February 24, the Russian Federation announced a full-scale military operation.
+On February 24, Russia announced a full-scale military operation.